-Group B projects are defined as projects that modify access or add capacity to existing provincial transportation facilities and new service, maintenance, and operations facilities, and are described in detail in Chapter 5.
-Using the MTO Class EA process for Group B projects, the proponent applies a systematic decision-making approach to identify, evaluate, and select a Preliminary Design Alternative Method (Design) that addresses the specific problem or opportunity while minimizing the overall negative net environmental impacts.
+Group B projects are described in detail in Chapter 5.
+Using the Class EA process for Group B projects, the proponent applies a systematic decision-making approach to identify, evaluate, and select a Preliminary Design Alternative Method (Design) that addresses the specific problem or opportunity while minimizing the overall negative net environmental impacts.
 This is accomplished through the following steps:

-- Establish a study area and identify environmental functions and features that may be impacted by alternatives; - Prepare Consultation Plan and issue Notice of Commencement; - Review and confirm the problems, opportunities and Alternatives To the project; - Consider Alternative Methods (Plans and Designs) of project the project by: - Identifying a reasonable range of Alternative Methods (Plans and Designs) considering all aspects of the environment for each alternative; - Evaluating the Alternative Methods (Plans and Designs) and net environmental impacts of alternatives in a systematic manner; and - Selecting the Preferred Alternative Method (Plan and Design). - Consult with individuals, organizations, and Indigenous communities as part of the decision-making process; and, - Prepare project documentation (i.e., TESR, Notice of Completion for public review and comment).
+- Establish a study area and identify environmental functions and features that may be impacted by alternatives; - Prepare Consultation Plan and issue Notice of Commencement; - Review and confirm the problems, opportunities and Alternatives To the project; - Consider Alternative Methods (Plans and Designs) of project the project by: - Identifying a reasonable range of Alternative Methods (Plans and Designs) considering all aspects of the environment for each alternative; - Evaluating the Alternative Methods (Plans and Designs) and net environmental impacts of alternatives in a systematic manner; and - Selecting the Preferred Alternative Method (Plan and Design). - Consult with individuals, organizations, and Indigenous communities and organizations as part of the decision-making process; and, - Prepare project documentation (i.e., TESR, Notice of Completion for public review and comment).